kshalot/kueue/keps/6757-failure-recovery/README.md

 ## Drawbacks

 * The same feature is discussed in core Kubernetes ([kubernetes/issues/134038](https://github.com/kubernetes/kubernetes/issues/134038)), so the underlying issue could potentially be fixed upstream.
 The timeline of an upstream change is long, but if the feature is deemed not time-critical, it could be fixed at the source instead of in Kueue.
-* This feature introduces a potential footgun to Kueue users and could turn out to be to volatile/risky to use in most affected cases.
+* This feature introduces a potential footgun to Kueue users and could turn out to be too volatile/risky to use in most affected cases.
 * It introduces yet another responsibility for Kueue - on top of quota management and scheduling, it will also start performing failure recovery.

 ## Alternatives